-The giant manta ray is the largest ray and one of the largest fishes in the.
-Reaching widths of up to 23 feet (7 m), the manta rays are much larger than any other ray species.
+The giant manta ray is the largest ray and one of the largest fishes in the world.
+Reaching widths of up to 29 feet (8.8 m), the manta rays are much larger than any other ray species.
 For many decades, there was only one known species of manta, but scientists recently divided that species into two: the giant manta ray, which is a more oceanic species; and the reef manta ray, which is more coastal in nature.

 Despite their very large size, giant mantas are similar to the largest fishes (whale shark and basking shark) and the largest mammals (blue whale) in that they eat tiny plankton.
 They constantly swim along with their large mouths open, filtering plankton and other small food from the water.
 To aid in this strategy, giant mantas have specialized flaps, known as cephalic lobes, which help direct more water and food into their mouths.

 Giant manta rays are found worldwide in tropical, subtropical and temperate waters and are commonly seen offshore, in oceanic waters, and near productive coastlines.
 Giant mantas are known to undergo long migrations and may visit colder waters for short periods of the year.
 Although giant mantas are typically solitary animals, they do aggregate to feed and mate.
 Giant manta rays have one of the lowest fecundity of all elasmobranchs, typically only giving birth to one pup every two to three years.
 Due to their broad range and sparse distribution across the world’s oceans, there are still gaps in scientists’ knowledge of giant manta ray’s life history.
 There are reports of giant mantas living to at least 40 years, but little is known about their growth and development.